 The original structure was heavily damaged by bombing in World War II but luckily the original blueprints survived and an exact replica of this stunningly asymmetrical ornate structure was completed in 2001 for Rīga’s 800th birthday.
-I was totally smitten with its colorful facade and wasn’t surprised to find out that it is supposedly the most photographed building in Riga.
+I was totally smitten with its colorful facade and the fact that it is supposedly the most photographed building in Riga doesn’t surprise me.

 Your next stop is the Riga City Hall (10) which lies on the other end of the Town Hall Square.
 You’ll be walking a distance of 100 m.